Analysis: Booker's Seven Basic Plots Analysis

 We don't get much of a dream stage in A Doll's House.
 It never really looks like it's going to work out for Nora.
 Womp womp.

 Nora struggles to keep her secret.

-Nora is frustrated to say the least.
-She begs Torvald to not fire Krogstad, but Torvald does so anyway.
-She ponders asking Dr. Rank for the money, but feels bad about it because he's dying and is in love with her.
+Nora is frustrated, to say the least.
+She begs Torvald to not fire Krogstad, but Torvald does it anyway.
+She ponders asking Dr. Rank for the money, but feels bad about it because he's dying (and is in love with her).

 Things are getting nightmarish to say the least.
 Krogstad returns, furious about getting fired.
 He tells Nora that he's going to blackmail Torvald into giving him an even better job than before.
 Eventually he'll control the whole bank.
 He leaves a note detailing everything to Torvald.